List of The Dumping Ground characters: Joseph Stubbs

 Joseph Stubbs, portrayed by Yousef Naseer, made his first appearance on 28 November 2016 in series 4 of The Dumping Ground during the episode "It Takes Two".
 Joseph seems to like to do chores.
 Been as when Mike told Tyler to wash the floor, Joseph insisted he would do it, while he was sorting out people's shoes.
 He also loves space, and broke into an observatory with Finn so that he could see the moon more clearly.
 He is very intelligent as he was able to calculate 40 divided by 3 equals to 13.33 recurring.
-He gets along with the older residences like Tyler, Jody, Kazima, Tee and Bailey.
+He gets along with the older residents like Tyler, Jody, Kazima, Tee and Bailey.
 He is also best friends with Finn, Archie and Dexter.
 Joseph is also sensible as in "Rough Justice" everyone thinks Alex has nits but Joseph opposed them to not blame it on him just because he is angry.
 He is also close to Johnny who makes a guest appearance in "Save the DG" after expressing the idea of how to save the DG.
 Out of the DG, Joseph is the most caring and likeable.